The Anatomy of a Blockchain Prediction Market: Polymarket in the 2024 U.S. Presidential Election: Polymarket: Architecture and Trade Mechanisms

 (a) Trader X wants to sell a YES share of the candidate A outcome for 0.70 USDC.

 (b) Trader Y wants to sell a NO share of the candidate A outcome for 0.30 USDC.

-After receiving the full set of (1 YES and 1 NO ) shares, \texttt{NegRisk CTF Exchange} smart contract calls the \texttt{NegRiskAdapter} contract to execute the \texttt{mergePositions(.)} function and burn the shares.
+After receiving the full set of one YES and one NO share, the \texttt{NegRiskCTFExchange} smart contract calls the \texttt{NegRiskAdapter} contract to execute \texttt{mergePositions(.)} and burn the shares.
 This process unlocks the 1 USDC of collateral, which is then distributed to the traders: 0.70 USDC is sent to Trader X and 0.30 USDC to Trader Y.